MikeTheHash/MikeTheHash/README.md

 ### Hi everyone! 👋
-Im MikeTheHash im a skilled programmer & Appassionated about Ethical Hacking for 3 years, im a linux user, and i deeply hate windows
+Im MikeTheHash a.k.a Haxabj, im a skilled programmer & Appassionated about Ethical Hacking for 3 years, im a linux user, and i deeply hate windows

 Basically, thats me: